What is Vedic meditation?

-With Vedic Meditation, you can incorporate an effortless practice into your daily schedule while remaining fully engaged with the external world.
+With Vedic Meditation, you can incorporate an effortless regular practice into your daily schedule while remaining fully engaged with the external world.

-As you make progress, you might choose longer sessions to enhance and deepen your practice.
+As you make progress, you might choose longer sessions to enhance and deepen your daily mediation practice.
 Some people like to go on meditation retreats where you can disconnect from the rest of the world and go on deeper inward journeys.
 These retreats allow you to unleash the full potential of Vedic Meditation.